dnsoftwaredev/REDM/README.md

 # REDM
 Real Estate Deal Marketplace

-It is like reddit for real estate deal discussions.
-Users can post theirs' deals and get feedback from other users on how they did.
+This website is like Reddit for real estate deal discussions.
+Users can post theirs' deals and get feedbacks from other users on how they did.

 Considering how biggerpockets has became a public cesspool.
 I create this website so that it can be utilized as a good way for experienced RE operators to help the noobs.

+Mods' jobs are to curate contents.
+Make sure there are posts that are about RE deals only.

 // For me //